lllindemann/C-Sharp-Patterns/README.md

 ## Creational Patterns
 ### Singleton Pattern
+The Singleton Pattern ensures that a class has only one instance and provides a global point of access to that instance.
+It is useful when you need a single, shared instance of a class that can be accessed from anywhere in the application.

 #### Naive Singleton
 A Naive Singleton is a very simple, but loose implementation of a Singleton Pattern.
 Side effects can be caused in multi-threaded environments, because multiple threads may call the GetInstance() at the same time, which can cause the creation of multiple instances of the Singleton class (paradox).
 Therefore I would recommend not to use this implementation in complex  multiple threaded environments.
 - not safe in multi-threaded environment